 "Gorgeous music as usual - creates new neuropathways of adventure and musical possibility." - Songwriter Pete Galub

-It’s just been announced that Amy's lushly orchestrated, glossy 3rd album PlexiLusso will be released September 16, with the single “Everyone’s in Love” available August 19.
+News: Amy's lushly orchestrated, glossy third album PlexiLusso was officially released September 16.
 From the bombastic "Linguaglossa" about aeroacrophobia on Sicily's Mt.
 Etna, to a Brooklyn bus ride in the delicate "Chris," to neon at the Venice Biennale in the sparkly "Everyone's in Love" and lizard-embossed tile floors in "Lucertole" Amy's songs follow her recent migrations between the U.S. and Italy.
-The album was recorded in both countries, starting on a buttery Fazioli piano at Italy's esteemed Artesuono Studio, continuing at 5 New York area studios including Joe Mardin’s NuNoise, and features 17 musicians on everything from winds to windmills.
+The album was recorded in both countries, starting on a buttery Fazioli piano at Italy's esteemed Artesuono Studio, continuing at five New York area studios including Joe Mardin’s NuNoise, and features 17 musicians on everything from winds to windmills.
 Mixing by Max Trisotto in Padova and mastering by Pieter Snapper at Babajim in Istanbul complete the album's vivid sound.
-PlexiLusso will be released as both a CD and LP, and features original photography by renowned music photographer Merri Cyr, with images, art direction and design by the illustrious Anglo-Scandinavian team, Non-Format.
+PlexiLusso is available as both a CD and LP, and features original photography by renowned music photographer Merri Cyr with images, art direction and design by the illustrious Anglo-Scandinavian team, Non-Format.

 PL14CD & PL14LP Palpebre Label